RomanMunar/filta-redesign/README.md

   - Black over white, bad for the eyes
   - It does not look like a form
   - Change the color of placeholders on input fields
-- Change the carousel on the testimonial section.
+- Change the slider on the testimonial section.

 ## Nitpicks